gdaless20/Pinball/README.md

 <img src=" " height="200">

 #### Drawings ####
+Put design for the spinning plate
+Put the demensions aswell

 #### How We Did It ####
+All the stuff abt assembly

 #### Code & Wiring ####
+Wiring Diagram

 #### Final Product ####
+Images & Pics of it done

 ### Flippers
 #### Materials ####